Our Centre | Our Team

 Arlene Doheny is the Centre's administrative assistant.
 She administers the Centre's multiple grants and research funds.
-Along with the Director of Programs and Communication, she coordinates the dissemination of information to researchers, treatment providers, legislators, graduate students and the public.
+Along with the Director, she coordinates the dissemination of information to researchers, treatment providers, legislators, graduate students and the public.
 Arlene plays an instrumental role in coordinating the Centre's daily functions.

 Tel: 514-398-1391 Fax: 514-398-3401